Learning Methods - Thinking Styles - Teaching Methods

 plays a critical role in

-their environment, they are likely to be strongly motivated to
+support from their environment, they are likely to be strongly motivated to learn.

 Learning and performance are best fostered when students engage